 You must have a provisional driving licence for Great Britain or Northern Ireland when you’re learning to drive or ride.

-When you have your provisional licence you can drive on all roads except for motorways.
+When you have your provisional licence you can drive on all roads.
+You can only drive on a motorway if:

 Your car must display ‘L’ plates and you must be supervised when you’re learning to drive a car by a driving instructor or someone else suitable.